Celebrate Valentine’s Day: Valentine’s Day Around the World

 Growing up, my school teachers would often hold Valentine’s Day parties for the class.
 All of the students would bring in valentines (little Valentine’s Day cards) to give to each of their classmates.
 As I got older, I slowly became aware of the more romantic aspect of Valentine’s Day.
 As adults, most couples celebrate Valentine’s Day by getting each other gifts and/or going out to dinner.

-My boyfriend and I usually come up with “creative” (usually ideas taken from Pinterest) gifts for each other to remind each other how much we care about each other.
+My boyfriend and I usually come up with “creative” (usually ideas taken from Pinterest or gift guides) gifts for each other to remind each other how much we care about each other.
 Last year, he made me wood prints from cute pictures of us.
 I got him a picture frame filled with various pictures of us, and with each photo, I attached a small note with something I loved about him.

 Valentine’s Day in the United Kingdom